Request Info

 Thermal

-Selecting the Right Printhead
+How to Select the Right Printhead

-Choosing the proper printhead is necessary not only when using inks are required for a run, but some printheads are better for printing specific designs, too.
+Choosing the proper printhead is necessary not only when using inks are required for a run, but also because some printheads are better for printing specific designs, too.
 During printing, the individual drops of ink that are put onto the substrate will affect the overall quality of the image.

-Smaller drops will produce better definition and higher resolution.
+• Smaller drops will produce better definition and higher resolution.
 This is best when creating easy-to-read text, especially text that may have fine lines.

 The ink you use and the quality and detail that your final piece requires will be the two vital components that determine which type of printhead will work best for your printing project.